-In electricity sector, a large number of consumers have energy meters with distant reading feature, but there are plans to start with an application of smart metering technologies.
+In electricity sector, a large number of consumers have energy meters with distant reading feature, but there are plans to use smart metering technologies in near future.

 Addittional efforts

 Besides the measures described in the National Energy Efficiency Action Plan there are some measures which are not described in the ESD or in any other national policy document, but that have effect from energy consumption aspect and are delivering energy savings, eg.